Asbestos is a naturally occurring fibrous material, commonly used in buildings built and renovated between 1940 and the mid-1980s.

 The removal of more than 10m2 of non-friable asbestos must be undertaken by a licensed removalist in accordance with the Work Health and Safety Act 2012 (SA) to ensure appropriate risk management controls are taken to prevent exposure to airborne asbestos and other hazards.

-Once asbestos waste products have been safely removed, packaged & labelled, they must be transported to an EPA licensed landfill or waste transfer station.
+Once asbestos waste products have been safely removed, packaged and labelled, they must be transported to an EPA licensed landfill or waste transfer station.

-- The Mount Barker waste transfer station does not accept asbestos. www.asbestossafety.gov.au/removal-and-disposal/search-disposal-facilities details the locations of waste depots that will accept asbestos
+The Mount Barker waste transfer station does not accept asbestos.
+Go to www.asbestossafety.gov.au for details on the locations of waste depots that will accept asbestos.

-For illegal dumping on Council land contact the Environmental Health Unit on 8391 7200
+To report illegal dumping on Council land, contact council’s Environmental Health Department on (08) 8391 7200.